Stalinism: Class-based violence

-Stalin blamed the kulaks as the inciters of reactionary violence against the people during the implementation of agricultural collectivization.
-In response, the state, under Stalin's leadership, initiated a violent campaign against the kulaks.
-This kind of campaign would later be known as classicide, though several international legislatures have passed resolutions declaring the campaign a genocide.
+Stalin blamed the kulaks for inciting reactionary violence against the people during the implementation of agricultural collectivization.
+In response, the state, under Stalin's leadership, initiated a violent campaign against them.
+This kind of campaign was later known as classicide, though several international legislatures have passed resolutions declaring the campaign a genocide.
 Some historians dispute that these social-class actions constitute genocide.

 Purges and executions

-As head of the Politburo of the Communist Party of the Soviet Union, Stalin consolidated near-absolute power in the 1930s with a Great Purge of the party that claimed to expel "opportunists" and "counter-revolutionary infiltrators."
-Those targeted by the purge were often expelled from the party, though more severe measures ranged from banishment to the Gulag labour camps to execution after trials held by NKVD troikas.
+As head of the Politburo of the Communist Party of the Soviet Union, Stalin consolidated nearly absolute power in the 1930s with a Great Purge of the party that claimed to expel "opportunists" and "counter-revolutionary infiltrators".
+Those targeted by the purge were often expelled from the party; more severe measures ranged from banishment to the Gulag labor camps to execution after trials held by NKVD troikas.

-In the 1930s, Stalin became increasingly worried about the growing popularity of the Leningrad party head Sergei Kirov.
-At the 1934 Party Congress, where the vote for the new Central Committee was held, Kirov received only three negative votes (the fewest of any candidate), while Stalin received at least over a hundred negative votes.
-After the assassination of Kirov, which Stalin may have orchestrated, Stalin invented a detailed scheme to implicate opposition leaders in the murder, including Trotsky, Lev Kamenev, and Grigory Zinoviev.
-From thereon, the investigations and trials expanded.
-Stalin passed a new law on "terrorist organizations and terrorist acts" that were to be investigated for no more than ten days, with no prosecution, defence attorneys, or appeals, followed by a sentence to be executed "quickly."
+In the 1930s, Stalin became increasingly worried about Leningrad party head Sergei Kirov's growing popularity.
+At the 1934 Party Congress, where the vote for the new Central Committee was held, Kirov received only three negative votes (the fewest of any candidate), while Stalin received over 100.
+After Kirov's assassination, which Stalin may have orchestrated, Stalin invented a detailed scheme to implicate opposition leaders in the murder, including Trotsky, Lev Kamenev, and Grigory Zinoviev.
+Thereafter, the investigations and trials expanded.
+Stalin passed a new law on "terrorist organizations and terrorist acts" that were to be investigated for no more than ten days, with no prosecution, defense attorneys, or appeals, followed by a sentence to be imposed "quickly."
+Stalin's Politburo also issued directives on quotas for mass arrests and executions.
+Under Stalin, the death penalty was extended to adolescents as young as 12 years old in 1935.